hackermanx007/Yogabar-Task/readme.md

 3. Then I had visualised the data using Excel

-4. And finally it put in the form of ppt
+4. And finally, put it in the form of ppt

 ---